openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         ;

-A *nullish-coalescing expression* is a binary expression that uses the operator '??' and checks whether the evaluation of the left-hand-side expression equals the *nullish* value:
+A *nullish-coalescing expression* is a binary expression that uses the operator '``??``', and checks whether the evaluation of the left-hand-side expression equals the *nullish* value:

--  If it does, then the right-hand-side expression evaluation is the result of a nullish-coalescing expression.
+-  If so, then the right-hand-side expression evaluation is the result of a nullish-coalescing expression.
--  If it does not, then the left-hand-side expression evaluation result is the result of a nullish-coalescing expression, and the right-hand-side expression is not evaluated (the operator '??' is thus **lazy**).
+-  If not so, then the left-hand-side expression evaluation result is the result of a nullish-coalescing expression, and the right-hand-side expression is not evaluated (the operator '``??``' is thus **lazy**).

 .. index::
    nullish-coalescing expression